J

 PLCC – Plastic Leadless Chip Carrier.
 An LCC with a plastic shell, so common that it’s usually just called LCC.

-44-pin PLCC socket
+44-contact PLCC chip and socket

-44-pin PLCC socket
+44-contact PLCC chip and socket

 PQFP – Plastic Quad Flat Pack.
 A QFP with a plastic shell, so common that it’s usually just called QFP.